Immunization Requirements for Child Care and TK/K-12 Schools

 - California Code of Regulations—Reference document about required immunizations for school and child care.

-- Shots for School—California School Immunization Law—California Department of Public Health website with information on California school immunization requirements, answers to frequently asked questions (FAQs), and other resources.
+- California Department of Public Health (CDPH) Immunization Branch—California School Immunization Law—CDPH website with information on California school immunization requirements, answers to frequently asked questions (FAQs), and other resources.

 Under Senate Bills (SB) 276 and SB 714 (Pan, 2019), all new medical exemptions for school and child care entry must be issued through CAIR-ME beginning January 1, 2021.
 Medical exemptions can only be issued by MDs or DOs licensed in California and must meet applicable Centers for Disease Control and Prevention (CDC), Advisory Committee on Immunization Practices (ACIP), and American Academy of Pediatrics (AAP) criteria.